Michael Irvine

 Michael Fraser Irvine (born 21 October 1939) is a former British Conservative Party politician.

 Political career

 He stood for Bishop Auckland at the 1979 general election, but was defeated by Labour's Derek Foster.

 Against the national trend, Irvine was elected Member of Parliament (MP) for Ipswich at the 1987 general election, unseating the Labour incumbent Kenneth Weetch.
 At the subsequent 1992 general election, however, Irvine lost the seat back to Labour's Jamie Cann.

 Family

-He is the son of Labour MP Sir Arthur Irvine, QC, who was Solicitor General.
+He is the son of Labour MP Sir Arthur Irvine, QC, who was Solicitor General from 1967 to 1970.